pomerium/documentation/content/docs/reference/branding/primary-color.md

 - Example: `#6F43E7`
 - Default: Pomerium Purple

-Users can add a primary color that will be used for branding and theming for the Pomerium's Enterprise Web Console and information pages.
+Users can add a primary color that will be used for branding and theming for Pomerium's Enterprise Web Console and information pages.
 This is the color used when users are in Light Mode.